bswkim/cse15l-lab-reports/lab-report2.md

 ![symptom](symptom.png)

 As shown in the screenshot above, the test results in NullPointerException.
 This gives error because the add method does not address the case for a null element, therefore the code should be fixed so that it addresses the input.
+The fixed method below should work because it checks for elements in the list that are null.
+It checks if the list itself is null, and if the StringChecker element is null as well.

 2. **Fixed Method**